Bileća

-Bileća (Билећа) is a town and municipality located in Republika Srpska, an entity of Bosnia and Herzegovina.
+Bileća (Билећа) is a town and municipality in Republika Srpska, Bosnia and Herzegovina.
 As of 2013, the town has a population of 7,476 inhabitants, while the municipality has 10,807 inhabitants.

 History

 The first traces of civilization in Bileća date from the Neolithic period, although archaeological sites are insufficiently explored.

-During the Middle Ages, Bileća was located on the boundary of the župa of Vrm and the nearby Vlach necropolis was often mentioned as an important crossroad location for caravans on the way from Dubrovnik to Nikšić and Ključ, near Gacko.
-The town became part of the Bosnian state for the first time in 1373, after the defeat of Nikola Altomanović, but the first mention of the town under its present name is from 25 January 1387, while it appears as Bilechia in 1438.
-A document dated 8 September 1388 mentions that the army of the duke Vlatko Vuković defeated the Turkish army at the Battle of Bileća.
-The period from the 13th to the 16th century was marked by the building of a large number of stećci, monolith markers that weigh up to 5 tons.
+During the Middle Ages, Bileća was located on the border with the župa of Vrm and the nearby Vlach necropolis, and was often mentioned as an important crossroad location for caravans on the route from Dubrovnik to Nikšić and Ključ, near Gacko.
+The town became part of the Bosnian state for the first time in 1373, after the defeat of Nikola Altomanović, but the first mention of the town under its present name was from 25 January 1387, while it was also mentioned as Bilechia in 1438.
+A document dated from 8 September 1388 mentions that the army of the duke Vlatko Vuković defeated the Turkish army at the Battle of Bileća.

+The period from the 13th to the 16th century was marked by the building of a large number of stećci.
+There were 1724 stećak monoliths recorded in Bileća area during the 1970s, with later research suggesting a higher number.
+Grebenice-Bunčići site of stećak monuments near Baljci is included in the UNESCO World Heritage list.

 Bileća was held by the Turks from 1466, although it was a rebellious area that was difficult to control.
+During Herzegovina Uprising one of the crucial battles occurred in July 1876 about 6km east of Bileća.
+Led by Prince Nikola, joint forces of Montenegrin and Herzegovian battalions defeated the Turks in the Battle of Vučji Do, forcing them to withdraw towards Trebinje.

-Nearby lies the town of Vučji Do, in which the Battle of Vučji Do took place in 1876.
-The Congress of Berlin included Bileća in the Austro-Hungarian Empire, which brought economic development to the region.
+The Congress of Berlin in 1878 included Bileća in the Austro-Hungarian Empire, which brought economic development to the region.
 The first primary school in Bileća was opened in 1880.